Introduction '54 Finances (Class Funds)

 2nd Gift, Andre C. Lucas Scholarship

-3rd Gift, High Technology Classroom
+3rd and 4th Gifts, High Technology Classroom and Endowment

-4th Gift, Lucas Military Heritage Center
+5th & 6th Gifts, Lucas Military Heritage Center and Endowment

-This was our 50th Reunion gift.
 The Lucas MHC includes an outside entrance, a corridor leading to an anteroom, and a large classroom and display area in West Point’s Olmsted Museum located on South Post adjacent to the Visitors’ Center.
 The room can be used as an academic classroom with state-of-the art audio-visual equipment with high-speed data/video links to the world.
-It also provides museum display areas and for conducting seminars and briefings.
+It also provides museum display areas and facilities for conducting seminars and briefings.
 The entrance area to the Lucas Center contains a large patio with two granite benches and a granite monument on which are etched the names of 14 members of the Class of 1954 who gave their lives in combat for our country.
 The center is named for Andre C. Lucas.
 His name and a plaque describing the action for which he was awarded the Medal of Honor are part of the display at the entrance.
 The class donated $2,250,000.00 for this gift.
 The gift was formally presented to the Academy on May 10, 2006.

-Page monitor: Jack Miller
+Page monitor: Bill Epling